badri119/API-Generator/README.md

 # Future Improvements:

-Upcoming features will include more API to play around with
+Upcoming features will include more APIs to play around with

 # API endpoints: